Symplectic cohomology rings of affine varieties in the topological limit: The low energy log PSS map

 Note near the vertex, the perturbation data can be arbitrary.
 It is not difficult to show that for a generic choice of perturbation data, our moduli spaces are cut out transversally.
 Somewhat informally, this corresponds to the fact that infinitesimally, solutions to the perturbed gradient flow equations correspond to intersections of the unstable and stable manifolds under perturbations by the diffeomorphisms $\phi_e$ given by integrating the vector fields $X_e$.
 As the vector fields $X_e$ can be chosen arbitrarily, these diffeomorphisms are essentially arbitrary (for a complete proof, see \cite[\S 7]{Abouzaidtop}).
 Futhermore, when our data is chosen generically, the zero dimensional components of the moduli spaces above induce maps between orientation lines as before, hence an operation on Morse complexes.
-This map can be composed with the restriction maps \eqref{eq: IKMorse} to obtain a chain model for the product map \eqref{eq:convol}.
-Equivalently, the constituent product maps giving \eqref{eq:convol}
+This map can be composed with the restriction maps \eqref{eq: IKMorse} to obtain a chain model for the $\star$ product map \eqref{eq:convol}.
+Equivalently, the constituent (chain-level) product map \eqref{eq:convol} for the ring structure defined in Definition \ref{defn: ringstructure}

-are defined by counting (in the usual signed sense) rigid elements of the fiber product of moduli spaces from \eqref{eq: IKMorse} and Definition \ref{defn:Ymoduli}:
+can be defined by counting (in the usual signed sense) rigid elements of the fiber product of moduli spaces from \eqref{eq: IKMorse} and Definition \ref{defn:Ymoduli}: